kobejk/active-directory/README.md

 ### Renaming Network Interface

-This will be helpful for the complete project to identify different NIC's.
+This will be helpful in the future when expanding the project to identify different NIC's.

 Select the `Network Internet Access` from the dashboard on the bottom right hand side of the Windows Taskbar and enter the `Network and Internet Settings` menu.